Free weekly demonstrations. Register for a demo

 Information to share?
 Won’t consider it.

-Best of all, you get to control the privacy settings and dictate what is best for your guests and applications while still maintaining the most accurate people counting data.
+You control the privacy settings and dictate what is best for your guests and applications while maintaining the most accurate people counting data.

 Our system is equipped with three privacy configuration settings.